 When they meet their new sibling for the first time welcome them with open arms and then show them baby together.
 You might give them a present.
 Pay attention to the things they are doing when they watch baby—this will help them to understand that you are paying attention to them, and are also there for them.
 Give them a special treat like a trip for ice cream with grandparents, or a walk around the block with just mom.

-#3 Include them
+#3 Include your toddler

 Giving your toddler tasks can help them connect to the baby.
 You will be feeding baby a lot and they can be a part of this by sitting next to you and feeding their own baby doll, or, they can help with burping baby by gently patting their back, as long as you’re confident they understand ‘gentle’.
 You can also have them read or tell a story to you and baby.